Bandlet of Righteousness: Contents

 The Bandlet claims to have been written by God the Father himself with his own hands before the incarnation of Jesus.
 The story is that Jesus showed his mother, the Virgin Mary, her relatives suffering in Hell.
 Out of concern that they not perish everlastingly in the "River of Fire", Mary asked her son for the scroll with the secret names of God.
-Jesus at first refused, but Mary's weeping compeled him.
+Jesus at first refused, but Mary's weeping compelled him.
 He persuaded God to reveal to him the secret names.
 He then gave it to his mother with instructions on how to use it.
 Although Mary promised not to reveal it to "wicked evil people", it has apparently escaped tight control.
 In this narrative, Jesus plays the role of the Egyptian Thoth.

 The Bandlet is formulated as a plea to Jesus: "when I die, and when my soul separates from my body".
 Yet it functions quite independently of the divinity.
 Through the "mighty secret name of a god" the reader may obtain power even over God.
 This assures his passage to Heaven:

 The one, who obtains this book, will never fall into condemnation and hell.
 The one, who wears it and twist it round his neck, will be purified of the dirtiness of sin.
 The one, who will repeat it during the mess, will be free of sins.
 If it be made at one's funeral a Seal of Solomon by this book, angels will take him and bring before God in the Kingdom of Heaven.